-In observance of American Heart Month this February, we want to encourage everyone to take a moment to evaluate your heart health.
-The best way to do that is to understand the main causes of heart disease and learn what you can do to minimize your risk of a coronary event (i.e., heart attack).
+One of the best ways to evaluate your heart health is to understand the main causes of heart disease.
+In doing so, you learn how to minimize your risk of a coronary event (i.e., heart attack).
 Doing so can also help lower your risk of other health problems, including stroke, blood clots, and related health conditions.

 That said, here are the primary risk factors for cardiovascular disease that most people have the ability to control.